antmicro/kenning/README.md

 * `dataproviders` - provides implementations for reading input data from various sources, such as camera, directories or TCP connections,
 * `outputcollectors` - provides implementations for processing outputs from models, i.e. saving results to file, or displaying predictions on screen.
 * `onnxconverters` - provides ONNX conversions for a given framework along with a list of models to test the conversion on,
+* `report` - provides methods for rendering reports,
+* `drawing` - provides methods for rendering plots for reports,
 * `resources` - contains project's resources, like RST templates, or trained models,
 * `scenarios` - contains executable scripts for running training, inference, benchmarks and other tests on target devices,
-* `utils` - various functions and classes used in all above-mentioned submodules.
+* `utils` - various functions and classes used in all above-mentioned submodules,
+* `tests` - submodules for framework testing.

+The `core` classes that are used throughout the whole Kenning framework are:

+* `Dataset` class - performs dataset downloading, preparation, dataset-specific input preprocessing (i.e. input file opening, normalization), output postprocessing and model evaluation,
+* `ModelWrapper` class - trains the model, prepares the model, performs model-specific input preprocessing and output postprocessing, runs inference on host using native framework,
+* `Optimizer` class - optimizes and compiles the model,
+* `Runtime` class - loads the model, performs inference on compiled model, runs target-specific processing of inputs and outputs, and runs performance benchmarks,
+* `RuntimeProtocol` class - implements the communication protocol between the host and the target,
+* `DataProvider` class - implements providing data from such sources as camera, TCP connection or others for inference,
+* `OutputCollector` class - implements parsing and utilizing data coming from inference (such as displaying the visualizations, sending the results to via TCP).

+### Kenning usage

+There are several ways to use Kenning:

+* Using executable scripts from the `scenarios` submodule, configurable via JSON files (recommended approach)
+* Using executable scripts from the `scenarios` submodule, configurable via command-line arguments
-### Using Kenning scenarios
+* Using Kenning as a Python module.

 Kenning scenarios are executable scripts for:

-* Training and benchmarking the model using the native framework,
+* Training and benchmarking the model using the native framework (`model_training`),
-* Optimizing and compiling the model for a target hardware,
+* Optimizing and compiling the model for a target hardware (`json_inference_tester` and `inference_tester`),
-* Benchmarking the model on the target hardware,
+* Benchmarking the model on the target hardware (`json_inference_tester`, `json_inference_server`, `inference_tester`, `inference_server`),
-* Rendering performance and quality reports from benchmark data.
+* Rendering performance and quality reports from benchmark data (`render_report`).

-All executable Python scripts are available in the `kenning.scenarios` submodule.

-#### Running model training on host

-The `kenning.scenarios.model_training` script is run as follows:
+For more details on each of the above scenarios, check the [Kenning documentation](https://antmicro.github.io/kenning/).

+### Example use case of Kenning - optimizing a classifier

+Let's consider a simple scenario, where we want to optimize the inference time and memory usage of the classification model executed on x86 CPU.

+For this we are going to use [`PetDataset`](https://github.com/antmicro/kenning/blob/main/kenning/datasets/pet_dataset.py) Dataset and [`TensorFlowPetDatasetMobileNetV2`](https://github.com/antmicro/kenning/blob/main/kenning/modelwrappers/classification/tensorflow_pet_dataset.py) ModelWrapper.

+We will skip the training process The already trained model can be found in `kenning/resources/models/classification/tensorflow_pet_dataset_mobilenetv2.h5`.

+However, the training of the above model can be performed using the following command:

 ```
 python -m kenning.scenarios.model_training \